shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 We can verify this by checking on [solana explorer for devnet](https://explorer.solana.com/?cluster=devnet).
 We can search our program id here.

-Hurray!
+Hooray!
 We Have completed everything with Rust and successfully deployed our program.
 Now, let us move forward and build the react app.

 # Front-end with Solana web3.js
 We have created a react app, so we can open the `crowd-funding` directory in our vs-code.